Function as a service (FaaS), also known as “serverless” computing, is an option for deploying applications in the cloud.

 Serverless computing has a lot to offer.
 It provides an easy path to migrating or building new services in the cloud.

-Without the overhead of managing servers, and with the increased efficiency of paying for only what you need, you can focus on your business and your application.
+Without the overhead of managing servers, and with the increased efficiency of paying for only what you need, you can focus on your business and your application, and your logs.

 This post was written by Eric Goebelbecker.
 Eric has worked in the financial markets in New York City for 25 years, developing infrastructure for market data and financial information exchange (FIX) protocol networks.
 He loves to talk about what makes teams effective (or not so effective!)